-Quick Answer 🔍How many millionaires are there in the US?
+Quick Answer 🔍How many millionaires in the US?

 The USA has 20.2 million millionaires.